Malvern railway station, Melbourne

-Malvern railway station is a commuter railway station on the southern border of Malvern, a suburb of Melbourne, Victoria, Australia.
-The station is listed on the Victorian Heritage Register, and was opened on 7 May 1879.
-The station consists of an island platform and two side platforms all accessed by a pedestrian bridge.
-There are two principal station buildings located on the central platform (platforms 2 and 3) and on platform 4, consisting of a small two and one-story brick buildings.
-These buildings were provided in 1914, as ticketing and staff offices.
-The station is only partially accessible due to a multiple steep access ramps.
+Malvern railway station is a commuter railway station that is part of the Melbourne railway network in Victoria, Australia.
+The station is located on the southern border of Malvern, a suburb of Melbourne, and was opened on 7 May 1879.
+The station complex consists of an island platform and two side platforms all accessed by a pedestrian bridge.
+There are two red brick Edwardian-era station buildings, constructed in 1914 as ticketing and staff offices.
+The entire complex is listed on the Victorian Heritage Register because of its architectural significance and its role in the development of Malvern as a significant metropolitan centre.
+The station is only partially accessible because of multiple steep access ramps.

-Malvern railway station is served by the Frankston line, with limited services on the Pakenham and Cranbourne lines, which are part of the Melbourne railway network.
-The station also connects to route 16 and 64 tram services.
+Malvern railway station is served by the Frankston line, with limited services on the Pakenham and Cranbourne lines.
+The station also connects to route 5, 16 and 64 tram services.
 The journey to Flinders Street railway station is approximately 8.5 km and takes 15 minutes.

 Description

 Malvern railway station is on the boundary of Malvern and Caulfield North, suburbs of Melbourne, Victoria.
-East of the station is Glenferrie Road and south of the station is Dandenong Road.
-The station is located nearby to the Glenferrie Road shopping precinct, Malvern Central Shopping Centre, and the future Malvern Collective apartment building.
-The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
+East of the station is Glenferrie Road, and south of the station is Dandenong Road.
+The station is located nearby to the Glenferrie Road shopping precinct, Malvern Central Shopping Centre, and the Malvern Collective apartments.
+The station is owned by VicTrack, a state government agency, and is operated by Metro Trains.
 The station is 8.5 km, or a 15-minute train journey, from Flinders Street station.
-The adjacent stations are Armadale station up towards Melbourne, and Caulfield station down towards Dandenong or Frankston.
+The adjacent stations are Armadale station up towards Melbourne and Caulfield station down towards Dandenong or Frankston.

-The station consists of a single island platform and two side platforms with a total of four platform edges.
-Standard in Melbourne, the platform has an asphalt surface with concrete on the edges.
-The platforms are approximately 160 metres (524.93 Ft) long, enough for a Metro Trains 7 car HCMT.
+The station consists of a single island platform and two side platforms.
+The platforms are of standard design for the Melbourne commuter rail network, with an asphalt surface and concrete edges.
+The platforms are approximately 160 metres (524.93 ft) long, enough for a Metro Trains 7-car High Capacity Metro Train (HCMT).
 The station features a pedestrian bridge, accessed from the centre of the platforms by a ramp.
-The station features two principal station buildings, both former ticketing offices which are now heritage listed staff facilities.
-Distinct Edwardian architectural features of the two red brick station buildings include ornate parapets, cement banding, tall chimneys with terracotta pots, tiled hip roof with terracotta finials, and stucco walls.
-The signal box was constructed in 1915 and is also of made of red brick with the original fittings retained in the room.
+The station has two station buildings that were former ticketing offices and are now used as staff facilities.
+Distinct Edwardian architectural features of the two red brick station buildings include tiled hip roof with terracotta finials, tall chimneys with terracotta pots, ornate parapets, cement banding, and stucco walls.
+These features are similar to those of other stations constructed in eastern Melbourne in the same period, including the nearby stations Hawksburn, Toorak, and Armadale.
+The entire complex is listed on the Victorian Heritage Register because of its architectural significance and its role in the development of Malvern as a significant metropolitan centre.

-The station building, platform, and overpass are largely the same as when originally built, with the main change being updated signage, technology, and the addition of two new platform canopies amongst other minor building and platform upgrades.
-There is no car parking available at the station.
+There is no dedicated car-parking available at the station, instead there are a limited number of on-street parking spaces for travellers to use.
 The station is listed as an "assisted access" station on the Metro Trains website, as the access ramp is too steep and would require assistance for wheelchair customers to traverse.